Stockton Police Searching For Drivers Who Hit Fresno Man And Drove Away

 STOCKTON (CBS13) – The search is on for two drivers after a man was killed in a hit-and-run crash in Stockton.

-Investigators say that driver took off.
-A second driver then also ran over the victim, who died at the scene.
+A second driver then also ran over the victim and drove away.
+The victim died at the scene.

 They say the area has limited lighting and not enough crosswalks.
 They also tell CBS13 the area is a hotspot for jaywalkers.

-The identity of the victim has not been released, but family members say he was from Fresno.
-He was in Stockton to attend a funeral for a friend.
+The identity of the victim has not been released by authorities, but family members say his name was Marino Daniel Lopez.
+He was in Stockton to attend the funeral of a friend.

 Family members returned to the area Sunday night with candles.MORE NEWS: Two Men Arrested For Alleged Home Invasion Robbery At Sacramento Apartment